Frequently Asked Questions

 Can I change my day of travel or cancel?

-We are flexible if you want to move your day of travel, subject to availability, as long as you provide us with plenty of notice (24 hours).
+For all Calypso, Aquarius and Daintree Tours, we are flexible if you want to move your day of travel, subject to availability, as long as you provide us with plenty of notice (24 hours).
 If you decide to cancel within 24 hours of your tour departing, a cancellation fee will be charged.
 This could be up to 100%.

 I am pregnant, can I still go to the reef?